Science of Diversity & Inclusion Initiative (SODI) Conference 2018

 - CREATE Partnerships & Shared Agenda: Identify collaborations between corporations and top researchers to advance evidence-based solutions enhancing workplace diversity and inclusion, build researcher-company partnerships that will help drive progress toward company diversity objectives, and identify top priorities and questions of practitioners that need answers to help guide future research and knowledge creation in the diversity space.

 - Innovation design sessions: matched researcher-company groups will design new methods to advance firm diversity/inclusion goals.
-Informal presentations of (and feedback on) innovative practice ideas and the experiment plan to measure their impacts.

 - How to leverage behavioral economics insights to design and test new approaches to eliminate implicit bias?